 You may also contact your auto insurer and see if they offer boating insurance, as you might be able to get a discount for having multiple policies.
 Boating insurance is almost always significantly cheaper than automobile insurance, so it doesn’t make any sense not to carry the best policy that you can afford to protect yourself.

-If you have questions about a boating accident that you believe was the result of negligence, please call Kenneth Berger for a free case consultation at 803-790-2800 today.
+If you have questions about a boating accident that you believe was the result of negligence, please call Kenneth Berger for a free case consultation at 803-790-2800, or you can start a live chat with our team 24/7.
 We will guide you through the insurance process while also treating you like a member of our own family.

 Read a Review!